Biden urges bill over 'finish line' as Dems eye new surtax

 “They’re all within our reach.
 Let’s bring these bills over the finish line.”
 Biden tweeted late Wednesday.

-Biden could yet visit Capitol Hill before traveling abroad and House Democrats were set to meet in the morning.
+To help push lawmakers toward that goal, Biden will speak Thursday morning to the House Democratic Caucus, a person familiar with the plan told The Associated Press on condition of anonymity.
 Besides pressing for important party priorities, the president was hoping to show foreign leaders the U.S. was getting things done under his administration.

-The administration is assessing the situation “hour by hour,” White House press secretary Jen Psaki said.
+The administration was assessing the situation “hour by hour,” White House press secretary Jen Psaki said.

 It was a fast-moving day on Capitol Hill that started upbeat as House Speaker Nancy Pelosi declared that Democrats were in “pretty good shape.”
 But hopes quickly faded as Biden’s big proposal ran into stubborn new setbacks, chief among them how to pay for it all.